 Film and TV are two of the world’s biggest industries.
 This qualification has been developed to meet the needs of the film, television and digital production industries in the U.K. and London specifically.
 Students will develop professional techniques and approaches in both theoretical and technical skills.
 The course will enable students to develop and visualise ideas through the production cycle, from planning and scripting in pre-production through to filming, editing and post-production.
 Students will also learn how different media institutions operate to create products that will appeal to specific target audiences and how meaning is created through visual codes.

 It is advantageous if students have studied similar unit content at Level 2 (OCR Creative iMedia).
 It is recommended that students have, or are working towards, five GCSE grades 9-4, including maths and English.

 Related subjects at Sixth Form

-Computer Science integrates well with subjects across the curriculum and is as relevant to a student studying arts subjects as it is to one studying science subjects.
-Art, business studies, economics, maths, further maths, politics and science all complement Computer Science.
+Digital Media integrates well with subjects across the curriculum and is as relevant to a student studying Arts subjects, as it is to one studying Science subjects.
+(Art, Business Studies and Economics, English, REP, Psychology, Politics, Science).

 Where could it lead?